About AVCT

 In 2017 Dan appeared on BBC 1 Countyfile, talking about nocturnal wildlife in cemeteries and bats.
 He has also featured on BBC Radio 4 talking about bats and Goth culture.

-THE STAFF
+THE TEAM

 Chief Executive Officer